-1. This describes hope, expectation.
+1. This describes patience.
+It describes hope, expectation, confidence.
 It describes looking for the fulfillment of what God has already promised.
 God's people have always had this sure expectation.
 Jacob prayed before his death.

 Genesis 49:18 KJV - "I have waited for thy salvation, O LORD."